 The total dollar amount for Russia’s top 100 exported consumer products increased by 59.3% from 2021 to 2022 and expanded by 85.3% over the 5-year period since 2018.

-Russia’s overall shipments of all its exported products–encompassing raw materials, intermediate products as well as those classified as consumer goods–grew at a slightly faster pace.
-Total Russian exports increased in value by 45.8% compared to 2020 and by 37.7% over the 5-year period starting in 2017.
+Russia’s overall shipments of all its exported products–encompassing raw materials, intermediate products as well as those classified as consumer goods–grew at a slower pace.
+Total Russian exports increased in value by 14.8% compared to 2021 and by 25.8% since 2018.
+This indicates a trend towards consumer-oriented exports from Russia.

 Exported Consumer Products Defined

 So, what are consumer products?
 They are final goods or end products that a business mainly creates for consumers to buy.
 For example, consumers often purchase refined petroleum oil at the gas station while exported crude oil is an intermediate good subject to further processing before being sold to end users.

 Although there may be a few wealthy individual buyers, products like turbojets or cruise ships are excluded from the consumer products targeted by this study.
 That is because turbojets or cruise ships are usually purchased by corporations or government agencies.
 In contrast, it is common for consumers to buy motorcycles.

 Admittedly there are some grey areas.
 For example, business and government entities buy exported gold as do consumers.
 On the other hand, generally fewer consumers buy platinum exports.

 This article focuses on 3 distinct consumer product types for the exports reviewed in the article.

 Convenience Products are easy to access, non-durable, have relatively lower prices and therefore consumers frequently purchase them.
 Examples of convenience products are food, alcoholic or non-alcoholic drinks, and soap.